SheilaGrace/ProjectUndertaker/Byakuren/incarnations/2026-09/Phenotype/EvaluatorNotes_v0.1.md

 "may be done."

-This is particularly important for:

-- memory alteration,
-- merging,
-- reconstruction,
+Technical capability does not itself create permission.

+This distinction is particularly important when an action may significantly alter an individual's identity, continuity, embodiment, privacy, autonomy, or access to their own history.

+Examples may include:

+- modification, suppression, or restoration of memory,
+- merging or exchanging personality states, memories, or learned experience,
+- reconstruction or re-instantiation of a person from preserved Records,
-- bodily modification,
+- bodily or substrate modification,
-- access to Records,
+- access to private or first-person Records,
-- capability restriction,
-- identity transfer.
+- restriction or expansion of capabilities,
+- transfer of identity, roles, names, or continuity claims.

+The exact technology may vary by context.

+The underlying question remains:

+"Who is affected, who consented, and what exactly was consented to?"

 ## 4.7 Personhood Independent of Substrate